matthew-brett/teaching/optimizing_space.rst

 So far, all our cost function plots are simple, in the sense that they have one single obvious minimum.
-For example, here is a repeat of our ealier plot of the negative correlation value, as a function of translation in x, for the shifted single slice:
+For example, here is a repeat of our earlier plot of the negative correlation value, as a function of translation in x, for the shifted single slice:

 .. nbplot::